bmabsout/Thesis/src/chapters/07_architecture.typ

 === Why This Works <chap:architecture:asymmetric_ac:why_it_works>

-The key insight is that critics and actors have fundamentally different computational requirements:
+The key insight is that critics and actors have fundamentally different computational requirements.
+Critics must model the value function $Q(s,a)$ or $V(s)$, understand environment dynamics, predict long-term returns, and generalize across the state-action space.
+This requires substantial representational capacity to capture the complex relationships between states, actions, and their long-term consequences.

-*Critics Must*:
-- Model the value function $Q(s,a)$ or $V(s)$
-- Understand environment dynamics
-- Predict long-term returns
-- Generalize across the state-action space

-*Actors Only Need To*:
-- Output actions that maximize the critic's estimates
-- Perform what amounts to arg max over a learned function
-- Execute a simpler input-output mapping
+Actors, in contrast, only need to output actions that maximize the critic's estimates, perform what amounts to arg max over a learned function, and execute a simpler input-output mapping.
+Rather than understanding the underlying value structure, actors can rely on the critic's guidance to make decisions.

 This difference in computational complexity naturally leads to different capacity requirements.
 The critic bears the burden of understanding, while the actor merely executes.